Parameter estimation for semilinear SPDEs from local measurements: Preliminaries and the main problem

 With this at hand, the statistical properties of the local measurements in \eqref{EqXdelta} and \eqref{EqXdeltaDelta} can be studied separately for the linear parts $\bar{X}_{\delta,x_{0}}(t) :=\langle \bar{X}(t),K_{\delta,x_{0}}\rangle$, $\bar{X}_{\delta,x_{0}}^{\Delta}(t) :=\langle \bar{X}(t),\Delta K_{\delta,x_{0}}\rangle$ and the corresponding nonlinear parts $\widetilde{X}_{\delta,x_{0}}(t)$, $\widetilde{X}_{\delta,x_{0}}^{\Delta}(t)$.

 Using \eqref{eq:mildSolutionLinear}, we first note that $\bar{X}_{\delta,x_0}$, $\bar{X}_{\delta,x_0}^{\Delta}$ are centered Gaussian processes.
 Following similar arguments as in \cite{AltmeyerReiss2019}, exact limits of their covariance functions, as $\delta\rightarrow 0$, will be obtained after appropriate scaling by analyzing the actions of $\vartheta\Delta$ and $S_{\vartheta}(t)$ on the localized functions $z_{\delta,x_0}$; see Section~\ref{append:ScaleCov}.
 These limits are non-degenerate only under certain scaling assumptions on $B$ and $K$.
+In view of the error decomposition \eqref{eq:augm_decomp}, we further impose mild conditions on $\widetilde X$ and $F$ that allow to reduce the entire line of reasoning to the linear case; see Proposition~\ref{prop:pseudo_Fisher_info}.